Generally, new WordPress users get confused between Page and Post. WordPress usually comes with two different content types: page and post.

 - How many pages and posts can we create?

 You can create as many pages and posts that you want.
 There is no limit on the number of pages or posts that can be created.

 - Which have more SEO advantage – Page or Post?

-Website content is considered to be most important ON Page SEO Ranking Signals and search engine like them to be organized.
+Website content is considered to be the most important On-Page SEO Ranking Factors and search engine like them to be organized.
 However, there is a slight edge in SEO for the latest timely content.

 Posts have some dominance over pages.
 To know more about search engine optimization check our complete SEO Ranking Factors guide.